-Growing up and living in Germany I heard the first time about tick-borne illnesses over 30 years ago, especially tick-borne encephalitis and Lyme disease.
+Growing up and living in Germany I heard the first time about tick-borne illnesses over 30 years ago, especially tick-borne encephalitis and borreliosis.
 However, they seemed to be rare, so I never worried too much about them.

 Then this happened.

 We live in Southern Alabama.
 My husband loves the outdoors.
 Over the years, he had many tick bites.
 In 2015, one of the bites got infected.
 We noticed a red, ring-shaped rash forming combined with itching and swelling within 24 hours.
 About three or four days later he experienced chills, developed fever and complained about an aching body.
 It was obvious that he was dealing with some form of infection.
 He went to the doctor and was prescribed doxycycline (tetracycline) for two weeks, which is an antibiotic to treat early Lyme disease.
 We thought that we had caught it early enough and would be fine.

 But about two years later he began feeling run down with low energy levels and getting easily exhausted.
 He continued working his daily pensum anyway.
 But the aching in his limbs came back, accompanied by cramps, twitching, and join pain.
 He developed irregular heartbeats, and twice even ended up going to the ER fearing he was experiencing a heart attack.
 That was scary but on top of that, he had difficulties breathing due to seizures, and a feeling of tightness in his chest, and tingling in his arms.
 He got checked and his heart appeared to be healthy every time.
 Yet, the symptoms prevailed and got more intense with every repetition.
 As if this wasn’t scary enough yet, he started suffering from depression and anxiety.